 Physiotherapy in Abbotsford for Pain Care

-Welcome to Hillcrest Physiotherapy Clinic’s resource on Radiofrequency Ablation.
+Welcome to Hillcrest Physiotherapy Clinic’s guide to facet joint injections.

 This guide will help you understand:

 - where the injection is given

 - what your doctor hopes to achieve

 - what you need to do to prepare